bahiirwa/upgrade-for-unattach-re-attach-media-attachments/Readme.txt

 == Frequently Asked Questions ==

 = How can I contribute? =
-You can raise lots of issues here and also make some Pull Requests.
+You can raise lots of issues here and also make some [Pull Requests through github](https://github.com/bahiirwa/Upgrade-for-Unattach-Re-Attach-Media-Attachments)

 == Screenshots ==
 1. Bulk actions "Unattach" and "Re-Attach" in the Media Library